jack-champagne/raspi-eduroam/raspi-eduroam.md

 * Try connecting to the UMASS network, open a browser and go to umass.edu If you see the photo below, the time settings on the raspberry pi need to be reconfigured.
+![Image of date not set correctly]

-Open the terminal on the menu bar and type the following command (replace YYYY with year, MM with month, and so on.
-HH must be in 24hr time):
+Open the terminal on the menu bar and type the following command (replace YYYY with year, MM with month, and so on. **HH must be in 24hr time**):

 ```bash
 sudo date -s 'YYYY-MM-DD HH:MM:SS'